 In Ōhara, he continued chanting the name of Amida Buddha.
 But sometimes, he wasn’t sure what he was chanting for.
 After some self-reflection and consulting the Buddhist sutras, he had a dream one night.

-In his dream, Amida Buddha told him to pass on the benefits of chanting his name to all creatures so they could also be born into the Pureland one day.
-He would also benefit from the chanting by others so that he would be welcomed to the Pureland when he was ready to depart this world.
+In his dream, Amida Buddha told Ryōnin to pass on the benefits of chanting his name to all creatures so they could also be born into the Pure Land one day.
+He would also benefit from the chanting by others to be welcomed to the Pure Land when he was ready to depart this world.

 The Sanmon Gate of Raigō-in

-The Kaikan Hall (会館) at the other side of the gate is the reception of the temple and where you pay your admission, as well as where you can ask for a Goshuin (御朱印) if you are collecting.
+The Kaikan Hall (会館) at the other side of the gate is the reception of the temple and where you pay your admission (refer to the 2nd photo in the IG post).
+You can also ask for a Goshuin (御朱印) if you are collecting.

 Hondō (本堂)

-Passing the Kaikan Hall, there will be some stairs to climb before you get to the main worship hall.
+Passing the Kaikan Hall, there are some stairs to climb before you get to the main worship hall.

 But you will see the bell tower first.
-The bell which hangs in the tower was made in 1435, a Kyoto Prefecture‘s Cultural Property.
+The bell that hangs in the tower was made in 1435, a Kyoto Prefecture‘s Cultural Property.
+You can refer to the second photo in the Instagram post.

 You might find the scale of the Hondō is unusually big compared to the size of its precinct.
 But if you consider that Raigō-in was a large training ground for Buddhist hymns, you will realize that the scale was necessary to house the number of monks who studied in the temple centuries ago.